 For a sport built on numbers and large sample sizes, no one knows the unpredictability of baseball like a sports bettor.
 Betting odds and lines are set based on season-long trends, player production and starting pitcher matchups, only for an unknown reliever to enter the game in the latter innings and cough up a lead by surrendering a home run to a struggling bench player from the other side.
 Derailing the performance of a starting pitcher and the best research of bettors, alike.
 If one knows the proper numbers at which to look — and more importantly, those to ignore — one can achieve long-term success vs. the sportsbooks with proper bankroll management and smart betting.
-Our MLB betting guide defines key sports betting terms and strategies, and offers live MLB odds and betting previews for all of today’s baseball action.
+Our MLB betting guide defines key sports betting terms and strategies, and offers live MLB odds and more for all of today’s baseball action.